NEW ZEALAND ROBOT OLYMPIAD 2023

 Top ranked students get the opportunity to compete in the International Robot Olympiad, represent to NZ (if we have it)

-The International Robot Olympiad 2023 will be held in xxx, xxxx (mid-January 2024)
+The International Robot Olympiad 2024 will be held in Busan, Korea (Mid-January 2025)

 Application